 SHINKO ELECTRIC INDUSTRIES CO., LTD.

-The Shinko Group has the Environmental Policy to contribute to the creation of an abundant society through countermeasures for climate change, effective utilization of resources and conservation of biodiversity.
-Based on the recognition that "our business benefits from, as well as influences, biodiversity," we have established medium- to long-term environmental targets and are working on them.
-Globally, loss of biodiversity has become a pressing issue along with climate change.
-In order to halt the loss of biodiversity and create a sustainable society, we will reduce the negative impact of our business activities on ecosystems and promote biodiversity conservation activities.
+The Shinko Group has the Environmental Policy to contribute to the creation of an abundant society through countermeasures for climate change, effective utilization of resources and conservation of biodiversity, and have established medium- to long-term environmental targets for biodiversity conservation.
+We are working toward nature positivity and the realization of a society living in harmony with nature by driving efforts to conserve biodiversity and reduce negative impacts on ecosystems in our business activities.

 Guiding Principles for Biodiversity